paulipa/sico-wiki/services/programs/war-response-program.md

 ## Ferox
 1. The first thing that you need to do is to obviously to redeem the free skill points.
 Open your redeem item windows and redeem the civilian skill point pack!
 You now have 1 000 000 free skill points that you can inject.
 ![redeem_items.jpg](/redeem_items.jpg =700x)
-1. Open our `Ferox, DPS - Fleet - Starter` fit in the ingame fitting window from the corporation fittings or copy paste it from https://wiki.silentcoalition.com/en/community/doctrines#ferox-fleet
+1. Open our `Ferox, SLTRN (basic)` fit in the ingame fitting window from the corporation fittings or copy paste it from https://wiki.silentcoalition.com/community/doctrines/coalition-doctrines#ferox-fleet
 ![simulate_fitting.jpg](/simulate_fitting.jpg =700x)
 1. As you can see you are lacking a lot of skills!
 Hover over the yellow warning and you can see the skills you are missing.
 Press on buy all to buy all the skills you are missing (costs is around 5 mil isk). **Ask in the SLTRN discord channel for someone to send you the money if you do not have it!**
 ![ferox_missing_skills.jpg](/ferox_missing_skills.jpg =700x)